Live Cattle

 FAQs

-Theoretically, yes, Live Cattle is a physically settled contract.
-However, in practice, the vast majority of traders (speculators) close out their positions before the delivery notice period begins to avoid the logistical nightmare of receiving 40,000 pounds of cattle.
+Theoretically, yes, because Live Cattle is a "Physically Settled" contract.
+However, in the real world, 99% of traders (speculators) close out or "Roll" their positions before the delivery notice period begins.
+If you were to hold a long position through expiration, you would be responsible for the logistical nightmare of receiving, inspecting, and transporting 40,000 pounds of live animals.
+Most retail brokers will automatically close your position to prevent this from happening.

 The Bottom Line